rbianco/openlibrary/openlibrary/coverstore/README.md

 **Recipe for moving one batch of 10k covers at a time into tars on archive.org.**

-1. Run archive.py on ~10k items to create a new partial of unarchived covers, starting at stable ID 8M (e.g. `covers_0008_01`)
+1. On ol-covers0 docker container, rn archive.py on ~10k items to create a new partial of unarchived covers, starting at stable ID 8M (e.g. `covers_0008_01`)
     ```
     from openlibrary.coverstore import config
     from openlibrary.coverstore.server import load_config